 I HATE PREGNANCY.
 I REALLY DO.

-My pregnancy was so horrible that I’m terrified of ever becoming pregnant again.
-My entire pregnancy was high risk and I was ordered to stay on bed & pelvic rest.
+Pregnancy was so horrible for me that I’m terrified of ever becoming pregnant again.
+It was a high risk pregnancy, and I was ordered to stay on bed & pelvic rest.
 I had a low lying placenta, which eventually became Placenta Previa.
 What that meant was, my placenta would attach to and come out before the baby, running a risk of severe hemorrhaging according to my doctor and midwife.

 Pregnancy was bad news for me.
 I had to accept the fact that a c-section was the only way to deliver and it was heartbreaking.
 My natural childbirth dreams were shattered.